 This way, we don't need a version number anymore.

-#6 Updated by Christian Kuhn about 8 years ago
+#6 Updated by Christian Kuhn over 8 years ago

 Your suggestions are great!
 Actually, I introduced the TYPO3_version addition to the identifier before I read you post of this issue again (see latest patch version in gerrit).